NorESMhub/NorESM/doc/configurations/experiments.rst

 Running this is completely optional: these checks will be done automatically when running case.submit.
 However, you can run this if you want to perform these checks without actually submitting the case.

+As a last step, remember to copy restart files to run directory if you are running a branch run or a hybrid run

 Submitting the case
 ^^^^^^^^^^^^^^^^^^^